seanmpuckett/sai/docs/hello.md

 This is an assignment, which takes the general form of `set varname to value` (though there are variations).
 In this statement, the _value_ is quite interesting: `: Fizz 3, Buzz 5`.

-SAI uses a colon at the beginning of both array and trait data types.
-It knows the difference between arrays and traits at parse time because each trait has a name _and_ a value, whereas each array element _only_ has a value.
+SAI uses a colon at the beginning of both array and field literals.
+It knows the difference between arrays and traits at parse time because each field has a name _and_ a value, whereas each array element _only_ has a value.

-We end up with a local variable called `wordlist` which is a small set of traits where `Fizz` has the value `3` and `Buzz` has the value 5.
+We end up with a local variable called `wordlist` which is a small set of fields where `Fizz` has the value `3` and `Buzz` has the value 5.

 	  count 1 to 101 as num